Suillus granulatus: Bioleaching

-Distribution and habitat
+Habitat and distribution

-Grows with Pinus (pine trees) on both calcareous and acid soils, and sometimes occurs in large numbers.
-Suillus granulatus is the most widespread pine-associating Suillus species in warm climates.
-It is common in Britain, Europe.
+Suillus granulatus grows with Pinus (pine trees) on both calcareous and acidic soils, and sometimes occurs in large numbers.
+It is the most widespread pine-associating Suillus species in warm climates.

+The species is native to the Northern Hemisphere.
 It is associated with Japanese red pine (Pinus densiflora) in South Korea.

-A native to the Northern Hemisphere, the fungus has been introduced into Australia under Pinus radiata.
-It is also found in Africa, New Zealand, Hawaii, Argentina and southern Chile.
+It has been introduced to South Africa, Hawaii, Australia, New Zealand, Argentina, and Chile, and the Falkland Islands.

 Toxicity

 Suillus granulatus sometimes causes contact dermatitis to those who handle it.

 Edibility

-Suillus granulatus is edible and variously considered to be of either good or poor quality.
-The gelatinous pileipellis should be removed first, and like all Suillus species, the tubes are best removed before cooking.
-It has been reported to cause gastric upset in some cases.
+Suillus granulatus is edible but opinions vary on their quality.
+When preparing, the gelatinous pileipellis should be removed first, and like all Suillus species, the tubes are best removed before cooking.
+It has been reported to cause gastric distress in some cases.
 It is sometimes included in commercially produced mushroom preserves.
-The fruit bodies—low in fat, high in fiber and carbohydrates, and a source of nutraceutical compounds—can be considered a functional food.
+The fruiting bodies—low in fat, high in fiber and carbohydrates, and a source of nutraceutical compounds—can be considered a functional food.